AdaCore/training_labs_solar_system/README.md

 by cleaning it.

 All solutions should run out of the box, if they don't it is a bug, feel free to open a ticket.

+# Updating the content

+The content is generated using "templated" files, which are situated in the various `template/` directories.
+Those files are transformed into "final" ada files through the use of `adacut`.